stadlar/IST-FUT-FMTH/Vinnusvæði/Technical Guidelines/AuthenticationAndAuthorization.md

 Acceptance criteria:

 #### Enterprise with the Claim Collection Agency role logs in for the first time
-> As a **Claim Collection Agency**, I want my system to be able to login into the system and clearly separate my authentication as a secondary collection agency vs. my use as a primary claims collector.
+> As a **Claim Collection Agency**, I want my system to be able to login into the system and separate my authentication as a secondary collection agency vs. my use as a primary claims collector.
 Acceptance criteria:
 1. When I log in as a secondary collection role, I identify using a client ID that is related to that role.
 2. When I log in as the parent enterprise to create claims as a primary claims collector, I identify using a client ID that is related to that role